ServSafe Manager Study Guide for the ServSafe

 Dishwashers

 Dishwashers can be hot water or chemical sanitizing and should be installed in a convenient location that keeps everything being cleaned from becoming contaminated.
 Follow the manufacturer’s instructions on installation, use, and maintenance.
 Only use approved detergents and sanitizers.
 Dishwashers must be able to measure water temperature, water pressure, and cleaning and sanitizing chemical concentration.
 They should be cleaned often according to local regulatory authority requirements and the manufacturer’s recommendations.
+Managers must ensure that the temperature and pressure gauges are calibrated and that the machine’s internal sensors are functioning to provide accurate digital or analog readings during every cycle.

 Three-Compartment Sinks

 Three-compartment sinks must be large enough to accommodate large pots, pans, equipment, and utensils in each sink basin.
+Each sink must be labeled with its purpose (Wash, Rinse, Sanitize) and be kept clean and in good repair.

 Handwashing Stations